 Mission drives the gear.
 How are you going use your rifle?
 I don’t mean fantasy land expectations of the apocalypse, either.
 I would argue the benefits of shootability and effective range outweigh perceived inconveniences about “living with the weapon” for rifles that only move from the safe to the range and back.

-Also, as a bonus, we civilians can take advantage of configurations the military never adopted, like combining a collapsible stock with a 20″ barreled upper.
-That reduces some of the pain associated with full sized rifles.
+Also, as a bonus, we civilians can take advantage of configurations the military never adopted.
+A great one is combining a collapsible stock with a 20″ barreled upper.
+That reduces some of the pain associated with full sized rifles and still provides all the benefits.
+This is actually my favorite configuration.

 Barrel Profile – The Skinny (and Fat)

-As metal heats up, it expands.
+As metal heats, it expands.
 This deformation affects the accuracy of a barrel.
 The faster it heats up, the quicker this decrease in accuracy happens.

-If you heat a barrel up enough, any barrel, you will eventually destroy the protective linings, rifling, and harm the steel itself.
+If you heat any barrel up enough, you’ll eventually destroy the protective linings, rifling, and harm the steel itself.
 This was the case at the infamous Battle of Wanat.
 Most of us will never shoot that much.

 Skinny barrels heat up faster, so you expect their accuracy to drop off faster.
 But they also cool down quicker.

-Heavy barrels are slower to heat up, so they retain their accuracy longer, but also slower to cool down.
+Heavy barrels are slower to heat, so they retain their accuracy longer, but also slower to cool down.

-There are fare more profiles out there than “skinny” and “heavy.”
-It is common to have a heavier mass of steel at the rear of the barrel, near the receiver, and then the barrel gradually tapers to a skinny profile near the muzzle.
+There are far more profiles out there than “skinny” and “heavy.”
+It’s common to have a heavier mass of steel at the rear of the barrel, near the receiver, and then the barrel gradually tapers to a skinny profile near the muzzle.
 This produces a well-balanced rifle that handles heat well.
+Criterion uses this in their “Hybrid Profile” barrel I suggested at the start of the article.
+Ballistic Advantage calls their version the “Hanson Profile.”
+Faxon, which I also recommended, calls their version the “Gunner Profile.”

 There is also the “Government” profile found on the M16A2, M4 carbine (not the M4A1), and many civilian rifles.
 This has a skinny profile near the receiver and a thicker profile towards the muzzle.
 There is kind of a funny story behind how that profile came about.
 The only real benefit of it is that it moves some of the balance forward for shooters who want a bit of “hang” without increasing the overall weight too much.